WHEN PURCHASING PROPERTY, A MORTGAGE BROKER CAN HELP YOU GET THE RIGHT LOAN FOR YOUR CIRCUMSTANCES.

 Before making any commitments, it is essential to talk to your broker about any concerns and make sure you understand the fine print.
 Here are some questions you might want to consider asking your mortgage broker:

-How many different lenders have you been accredited or have access to?
+- How many different lenders have you been accredited with or have access to?

 You should also make sure that your broker has a valid credit license.
 If they do not, they are operating illegally.
 Check ASIC’s online registry and look for your mortgage broker’s name under Credit Registered Person, Credit Representative or Credit Licensee.
 ASA Mortgage Brokers will provide you with Credit Gude & Privacy Consent in the initial meeting, including the information described above.
 The Statement of Credit Assistance (SOCA) will explain and include information for most of your concerns above and detail what your loan contract would look like before signing the lender’s loan contract.